Graycemuthui/Expense-tracker/README.md

 ### Expense tracker

-- This is a Microverse project that entails an expense tracker built with React.
+- This is a project that entails an expense tracker built with React.

 ## Built With